Bavaria Fluggesellschaft: History

-With increased passenger traffic, a Handley Page Dart Herald was added in 1964 and by 1966 three were in service and about 800,000 passengers were carried that year including on seasonal holiday flights to the United Kingdom.
-In order to expand further, the BAC 1-11 jet airliner was added to the fleet in 1968 and a Handley Page Jetstream small turboprop aircraft was added to the regional schedules.
+With increased passenger traffic, the first Handley Page Dart Herald was added in 1964 and by 1966 three were in service and about 800,000 passengers were carried that year including on seasonal holiday flights to the United Kingdom.
+In order to expand further, the BAC 1-11 jet airliner was added to the fleet in 1968 after an aircraft had been leased for a few months in 1967.
+In 1969, a Handley Page Jetstream small turboprop aircraft was added to the regional schedules.
 The latter aircraft was involved in a fatal accident on 6 March 1970 (see below).

-In 1974, a close cooperation was established with Germanair which culminated in the merger of both airlines to become Bavaria Germanair on 1 March 1977.
+In 1974, a close cooperation was established with fellow airline Germanair which culminated in the merger of both airlines to become Bavaria Germanair on 1 March 1977.